databendlabs/databend/website/blog/2023-07-09-databend-weekly-101.md

 Databend has built the ability of `async-backtrace` into the system table.
 Developers can obtain trace information by querying the `system.backtrace` system table through `SELECT` statement, which will help further debugging and troubleshooting.

-Furthermore, if you are in cluster mode, executing a query for `system.backtrace` on any node will give you the call stack of the entire cluster.
+Furthermore, if you are in cluster mode, executing a query against `system.backtrace` on any node will return the call stack of the entire cluster.

 If you are interested in learning more, please check out the resources listed below: